xavi0ne/LogicApps/ReadMe.md

 ## Intended Outcome

 Build an Azure Logic App that will automate data processing for structured JSON files and parse JSON objects in a workflow that triggers when a file is uploaded in Azure Storage and results in the desired JSON objects to securely transfer to a SharePoint list.
-This demo will provide proficiency in the workflows Azure Logic Apps is capable of performing, reducing the burden of manual labor involving data by integrating automation processing.
+This lab guide will provide proficiency in the workflows Azure Logic Apps can perform, reducing the burden of manual labor involving data by integrating automation processing.

 ## How to begin

 Ensure all pre-requisites are met prior to starting the lab.
-Follow the 'Logic App Secure File Transfer Demo' Word document to start building the Logic App workflow.
+Follow the 'Logic App Secure File Transfer Lab' Word document to start building the Logic App workflow.